Browse

 Hiring an Accessibility Contractor

-Modifying a bathroom for someone who is aging or a person with a disability is very different from remodeling for increase home value or aesthetic.
 There are plenty of considerations to keep in mind, including the challenges listed above, and ADA standards to follow.
 That said, is it better or hire an accessibility contractor for the modification?
 Or is it possible to do-it-yourself (DIY) the job?

 DIY Versus Contractor

-As with any other remodeling projects, there are some jobs one can DIY and others that need the expert touch of professionals.
+As with any other remodeling project, there are some jobs one can DIY and others that need the expert touch of professionals.
 Designing a safe home for older adults and persons with disabilities should be left to a live-in-place or accessibility designer.
 They know best what someone with limited mobility needs to make living in place more convenient and comfortable.

 Simple jobs, like installing grab bars, replacing faucets, repainting, and accessorizing can be done by the homeowner or their family member.
-However, major works, like installing a new toilet, lighting fixtures, shower temperature control, even and consistent flooring, and more must be left to accessibility contractors.
+However, major projects, like installing a new toilet, lighting fixtures, shower temperature control, even and consistent flooring, and more must be left to accessibility contractors.

 These are areas that have no room for mistakes, lest they lead to accidents.
 Ideally, they are jobs that should be done by highly skilled professionals to reduce risk factors and increase the safety.